pctiien/pctiien/README.md

 ## Hi there 👋

-- 🔭 I’m currently working as Software Engineer
+- 🔭 I’m junior at VNU-University of Science
 - 🌱 I’m currently learning Spring Microservices
 - 💬 Ask me about coding Spring backend
 - 📫 How to reach me: pctien1401@gmail.com